nocapstakepool/cardano-node/README.md

 - Save your Private Key (i.e., mykeypair.pem) so that you can connect to it later

 ### Connect into your Cardano Node
 - You can choose whatever SSH method you like, I am running on Windows and my command line has SSH configured.
-Let's SSH into our Ubuntu Server using the server's public IP address and our generate private key (mykeypair.pem) as ubuntu (default AWS account user for Ubuntu)
+Let's SSH into our Ubuntu Server using the server's public IP address and our generate private key (mykeypair.pem / mykeypair.cer) as ubuntu (default AWS account user for Ubuntu)
 ```
 ssh ubuntu@12.345.678.90 -i mykeypair.pem
 yes